 SRTC encourages coordination and collaboration between planning and transportation departments at member agencies, including the City of Spokane, Spokane Valley, Spokane County, the Washington State Department of Transportation, Spokane Transit, the Spokane Airport Board, the Washington State Transportation Commission, as well as small cities and towns.

-An Interlocal Agreement between these agencies shows our commitment to working together to provide each other, and the public, with quality transportation services.
+An Interlocal Agreement (PDF) between these agencies shows our commitment to working together to provide each other, and the public, with quality transportation services.

 Spokane Regional Transportation Management Center